xpan0988/Pastey/docs/physical-environment-control.md

 Design date: 2026-09-26.
 Pastey source baseline: `5b7e389c86fc7b6fb61aea3e75e79ee370a6cfe1`.
 The [MicroDuck reference design](platform/microduck-environment-design.md) remains the concrete binding and isolated MuJoCo PoC specification.
 Its upstream baselines were rechecked against public HEAD: MicroDuck `a9ec4b2079ef8ee7904014089c885bb07d57d63c`, microduck_rl `cb70b792312d559a4da09064d92009079671815f`.
 No simulator or hardware qualification was performed for this document.

+The [implementation architecture v1](physical-environment-implementation.md) maps this target into proposed Rust contracts, HostRuntime ownership, transactions, protocol messages, native fencing and a dependency-ordered coding sequence.
+It does not implement runtime support or change this target's authority/control boundary.

 ## 1. Target system and architectural decision

 Pastey should select an environment, discover and qualify its capabilities, acquire bounded authority to use them, route intent, observe consequences, and accept completion.
 A laptop, VM, browser, mobile robot, arm, or other embodied system fits this model.
 They need not share command schemas, timing, sensors, cancellation behavior, or completion evidence.